epics-containers/epics-containers.github.io/docs/tutorials/ioc_changes1.md

 you how you choose to make these types of changes.
 Types 2,3 do require a devcontainer because they involve compiling Generic IOC / support module code.

 These instructions are for running inside the devcontainer.
 If you closed your developer container from the last tutorial, then open it again now.
-To do open your `bl01t` folder in vscode and then press `Ctrl-Shift-P` and type `Remote-Containers: Reopen in Container`.
+To do so, open your `ioc-adsimdetector` folder in vscode and then press `Ctrl-Shift-P` and type `Remote-Containers: Reopen in Container`.

 We are going to add a hand crafted EPICS DB file to the IOC instance.
 This will be a simple record that we will be able to query to verify that the change is working.
 We will use the version of the IOC instance that used `ioc.yaml`.
 If you changed to using raw startup assets in the previous tutorial then revert to using `ioc.yaml` for this tutorial or see [](raw-startup-assets).